microsoft/pai/prometheus/doc/alert-manager.md

 | NodeDiskPressure | kubernetes indicate one of node is under disk pressure |
 | PaiServicePodNotRunning | kubernetes indicate one of pai service pod is not in running status |
 | PaiServicePodNotReady | kubernetes indicate one of pai service pod is not in ready status |

+Our email template is similar to original Alert Manager's, except We only render annotation.summary if the key exist.
+This can make alert email simpler to read and understand.

 If you want to add more rules, please reference syntax [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).